pandyav/automata/README.md

 -Turing Machine (TM)

+:-Machine configuration will be placed in an external .txt file

 :-I have provided several examples to simulate and test each machine

 *see ReadMe.docx for more info and screen.jpg for the screenshot